 HR 9391: Reimbursable Screening Services Program Extension Act of 2026

-HR 9391 in plain English: This bill extends the Transportation Security Administration's Reimbursable Screening Services Program through FY2031 and expands it from up to 8 locations to up to 14 locations.
+HR 9391 in plain English: This bill extends the TSA Reimbursable Screening Services Program through FY2031 and expands the pilot program from a maximum of 8 locations to up to 14 locations.
 The program allows TSA to be reimbursed for providing passenger screening services outside an airport terminal's existing primary screening area.

 Stated purpose

-To extend the TSA's Reimbursable Screening Services Program through 2031 and allow it to expand from up to 8 locations to up to 14 locations, so TSA can continue offering screening services outside standard airport terminal checkpoints and be reimbursed for doing so.
+This bill extends the TSA's Reimbursable Screening Services Program through fiscal year 2031 and allows it to expand to more locations.
+The program lets TSA provide security screening outside the normal airport checkpoint area and be paid back for doing so.

 Key points